Swordstick

-A swordstick or cane-sword is a cane containing a hidden blade.
+A swordstick or cane-sword is a cane containing a hidden blade or sword.
+The wood of the cane therefore functions as the blade's scabbard, while the handle and head function as the hilt.
 The term is typically used to describe European weapons from around the 18th century, but similar devices have been used throughout history, notably the Roman dolon, the Japanese shikomizue and the Indian gupti.

-Popularity
+Use of the European swordstick contrasts against the martial art of cane-fighting, the use of unmodified walking sticks for non-lethal self-defense.

+History

-The swordstick was a popular fashion accessory for the wealthy during the 18th and 19th centuries.
+A precedent for the swordstick would be used by 17th century spy Alonso de Contreras, who would hide a sword inside a staff while disguised as a pilgrim.
+The swordstick became a popular fashion accessory for the wealthy during the 18th and 19th centuries.
 During this period, it was becoming less socially acceptable to openly carry a sword, but there were still upper-class men routinely trained in swordsmanship who wished to go armed for self-defense.
 Swords concealed in ladies' walking sticks and parasols were also not unknown, as it was even less socially acceptable for a lady to carry a sword, or publicly admit that she knew how to use one.

 Soon after their introduction, other "gadget canes" became popular.
 Instead of a blade, these would hold the tools of one's trade, compasses, and even flasks for keeping alcohol.
-There were special swordsticks that had guns installed in the hilt.
-But the use was unlikely.
+Benjamin Franklin received such a walking stick from a French admirer, and in a codicil to his Will bequeathed it to George Washington.

 Construction

 Malacca wood was the most commonly used material in making the cane shafts, and the standard grip was rounded and metallic.

 Today, designer and collector canes have sterling silver handles, and are made with wooden shafts made from various woods, including Malacca and bamboo.
 Ornate designs, such as animal heads, skulls, and various emblems may also be carved into the wooden handles; these may make them harder to wield, but some find them more attractive.
 Sword canes are most often made with rapier-pointed blades.

+A bespoke swordstick maker in South Africa constructs canes and walking sticks of light but exceptionally strong carbon fiber, or titanium, often with an ornately engraved silver or wood head, concealing an 18 inch stainless steel blade.

+Practicality

+The utility of a sword-stick for self-defense is questionable.
+A 19th-century English expert on fencing, boxing, and close-quarters self-defense, R. G. Allanson-Winn, opined: